romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 ## primaryKey

 Mark the column as a primary key.
 This column type becomes an argument of the `.find` method.
-So if primary key is of `serial` type, `.find` will except number, or if primary key is of `uuid` type, `.find` will expect a string.
+So if the primary key is of `serial` type, `.find` will accept the number, or if the primary key is of `uuid` type, `.find` will expect a string.

 ```ts
 import { change } from 'rake-db'